MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-experimental-preview.md

   - mduelae
   - gregli-msft
 ---
-# Understand experimental, preview, and retired features in canvas apps
+# Understand new, preview, experimental, and retired features in canvas apps

 With every release, we make changes and add features to make Power Apps Studio the best tool to fit your needs.
 We move the product forward.

-We take backward compatibility very seriously.
-However, with any change or improvement, we might introduce an unintended side effect, and your app might not work exactly the way it did before.
+At the same time, keeping your apps running smoothly is our top priority.
+Despite our best efforts, any change or improvement may unintentionally introduce a side effect, and your app might not work exactly the way it did before.

-To help balance improvement against impact on existing apps, we take larger features through a progression of stages.
+To help balance improvement against impact on existing apps, we take features through a progression of stages.
+This allows you a chance to try out the feature and give us feedback, and for us to slowly roll out the feature starting with a small audience.
 This article describes this process and how you can control your exposure to features that are under development.

-In general, when creating a _new_ app:

-- **Preview switches are On.**  These features are ready for wide circulation, have been documented, and are fully supported.
-One day, the option to turn off these features will be removed, and they'll become a permanent part of the product.
-- **Experimental switches are Off.**  These features should only be used with caution, they can be changed or removed at any time.
-If you don't know what the switch is referring to or its possible impact, you likely should not turn it on.
-- **Retired switches are Off.**  These features are ready to be removed.
-Documentation will explain the alternatives to using these features.

-As _existing_ apps go through their lifecycle, you may want to adjust these switches to take advantage of new features or to remove a dependency on a feature that will be retired.
-Turning **Preview** switches On and **Retired** switches Off brings existing apps into alignment with new apps and the future of the product.

-## Feature roll-out stages

-Features move through three stages on their way to becoming official parts of the product:

-1. **Experimental**:  This feature is a work in progress.
-Don't depend on it yet; it may go through significant changes.
-1. **Preview**:  This feature is almost done and is stable.
-Start to migrate existing apps to it now.
-1. **Shipped**:  This feature is done.
-All apps have this feature enabled, and you can't turn it off.

 At each stage, the number of people who use the feature increases, helping us to validate that the feature is what you need and that we're not introducing unintended side effects.